Tabla de Contenido

 I built this barbecue accessory cart to store charcoal, cooking utensils, and anything else you need when you want to use it anytime during the summer.

-To start, I wore out a bunch of redwood boards fro 2×3 en 2×2.
+To start, I distressed a bunch of 2x3 redwood boards into 2x2s.
 These pieces will form the frame of the cart.
-I marked and drilled all my pocket holes 1 1/2 «.
+I marked and drilled all my 1 1/2" pocket holes.
 I also planned all my cedar boards to be nice and smooth.
 Coarse grit sandpaper (80 grit) will smooth out the rough side.

 Square all the corners and attach them with wood glue and 2 1/2″ pocket screws.
 Make sure the pocket holes are facing down so they will be hidden once the cart is assembled.